Property Buying Guide

 As your mortgage will likely be in the hundreds of thousands spending time looking at the different options could save you money in the long term.
 Here are some of the areas to look at:

-An offset mortgage combines all your bank accounts so you are effectively earning gross interest on any deposits you have at the interest rate you are paying on your mortgage (of course it doesn't work like this as you would have to pay tax on income, but the balances on your current and savings accounts are deducted against the outstanding loan on a daily basis and interest worked out on the net value - this means the loan will be repaid earlier and you will pay less interest).
+An offset mortgage combines all your bank accounts, so you are effectively earning gross interest on any deposits you have at the interest rate you are paying on your mortgage.
+You make additional savings as you would have to pay tax on any interest income earned.
+For offset mortgages, the balances on your current and savings accounts get deducted from the outstanding loan on a daily basis, and interest worked out on the net value.
+Combining your mortgage and income means you repay the loan earlier and pay less interest.

 The great fear of taking out a mortgage is that you may not be able to repay it.
 Most banks now will lend just 80% of the home's value but if you lost your job would you be able to cover at least the interest on the loan?